SalonenTeemu/e2ee-real-time-chat-app/README.md

 ## TODO

+- Unit testing (readme -> how to run tests)
-- Report update
+- Update packages
 - Fix possible issues found in the reports
-- Unit testing
+- Report update (changes made due to tests and what vulnerabilities they fixed)
+- Go through code comments and possibly add details about security solutions
 - Update README.md

 ## Features